 The End of Poverty Starts with the 2-1-1 Navigation Center

-While Austin is at the top of many lists for being the best place to live and the best place to start a business, it is also the most economically segregated metro area in the country.
+While Austin is at the top of many lists for being the best place to live and the best place to start a business, it is also one of the most economically segregated metro areas in the country.

-As housing costs continue to rise in the Austin , top call continue to be housing.
-In 2016, the Navigation Center made housing-related referrals, which made up 33% of total calls.
+As housing costs continue to rise in the Austin area, top 2-1-1 caller needs continue to be related to housing.
+In 2016, the Navigation Center made more than 100,000 housing-related referrals, which made up 33% of total calls.
 As housing costs increase in our community, people have less income left over to spend on other basic needs, like food and prescriptions.

-United Way’s Navigation Center offers one-call access link callers to critical services including health care, employment, food, emergency assistance and other services hel callers navigate the complex web of social services in our community.
-Thanks to the support of people like you, the Navigation Center answer a total of 305,532 calls in 2016.
+United Way’s Navigation Center offers one-call access that links callers to critical services including health care, employment, food, emergency assistance and other services.
+This helps callers navigate the complex web of social services in our community.
+Thanks to the support of people like you, the Navigation Center was able to answer a total of 305,532 calls in 2016.

 Make the greatest impact, give to United Way for Greater Austin and help change your community for the better!